Discover how to make your very own Instant Pot Banana Bread- even if you don’t have a pan.

 - 101 Instant Pot Recipes for Beginners- If you are new to pressure cooking, this is a great ebook to get you started with basic recipes you will use over and over again.

-Why Should I Cover the Jar with Aluminium Foil?
+Why Should I Cover the Jar with Aluminum Foil?

 If you notice our recipe directions carefully, you’ll find that we insist on covering the mugs with some aluminum foil before placing them in the instant pot.